jbustraan/dyn-ssl/README.md

 * Add foreman certificates suppport - checks for Apache and foreman installed on host - DONE
 * Prometheus and Grafana hosts should be added to "sslcerts" group - added nginx reverse proxy in front of service port - DONE
 * Add Proxmox cluster UI and API certificates to scripts - workflow is documented - DONE
+* Modify foreman certificate locations to not interfere with Puppet and SmartProxy certificates - DONE